dataguy2020/PropertyTax/README.md

 You have will have to obtain your own personal authentication token from https://opendata.maryland.gov.
 There is an example auth.py.example.
 This file will need to be updated and then renamed to auth.py.

+# DISCLAIMER
+This project is not affiliated with the State of Maryland or any of its 24 jurisdictions.
+This project is pulling data that is avaiable via a public database that is accessible to all persons

 # TO DO
 * Clean- up functions
 * Calculate property taxes that are due in a annual payment setup